alphastrata/shadplay/bevy-shaders-cheatsheet.md

 #[derive(ShaderType, Default, Clone, Debug)]
 struct Holder {
     tint: Color,
-    /// How wide do you want the line as a % of its available uv space: 0.5 would be 50% of the surface of the geometry
+    /// How wide do you want the line as a % of its availablu uv space: 0.5 would be 50% of the surface of the geometry
     line_width: f32,
     /// How many segments (transparent 'cuts') do you want?
     segments: f32,